 Health FSA $500 Carryover Option – An employer can now amend their cafeteria plan document to allow employees to carry over up to $500 of any unspent amount in their health FSA at year-end to the following plan year.
 The carryover amount can be used to reimburse any expenses incurred in the following plan year.
 An employer may adopt this rule as early as the 2013 plan year.
 This carryover is in addition to the $2,500 of deferral that an employee can elect in each plan year.
 The employer must also amend its plan to eliminate any grace period provision adopted that previously allowed an employee to incur expenses after the end of the plan year (75 days was previously allowed, if the plan permitted).
 They must eliminate the grace period provision from the plan before the end of the first plan year in which the carryover is effective.

-NOTE: See Wipfli Alert of December 21, 2016, for subsequent guidance regarding HRAs for small employers under 50 employees.
+Note: See article "Small Employers Can Use HRAs and Reimburse for Individual Health Insurance Premiums" dated December 21, 2016, for subsequent guidance for small employers (with under 50 employees).

 - Review plans – Cafeteria plans and HRAs

 - Amend to provide only HIPAA-excepted benefits in the HRA or health FSA.